matheuristic/plan9port-config/patches/README.md

 [prodhe](https://github.com/prodhe/plan9port) (`C-n` and `C-p`), and [ixtenu](https://github.com/ixtenu/plan9port) (`Cmd-s`).

+### `plan9port-acme-dumpfontscale.patch`

+Prefix `1*` scale to a window's font name in Acme dumps if it does not specify a scale.
+Specifically, `1*` is prefixed to a window's font name if it begins with `/` (i.e., it has no scale like `2*` or `3*`).

+This works around font scaling quirks when using `Dump` and `Load` in Acme on high-DPI screens (200 DPI or more, like macOS Retina screens).

+Consider the following sequence of actions:

+1. Open a file in Acme on a high DPI screen.
+2. Execute `Font /mnt/font/AndaleMono/15a/font` which loads
+   `/mnt/font/AndaleMono/30a/font` (Acme doubles the specified point size when loading any `fontsrv`-served font specified without a scaling prefix on a high-DPI screen).
+3. Execute `Dump` to save window state to a dump file.
+4. Close then start a fresh instance of Acme
+5. Execute `Load` on the dump file to restore window state.

+Without this patch applied, in step 3, the file window's font is saved as `/mnt/font/AndaleMono/30a/font` in the dump file.
+When `Load` is executed in step 5 to restore window state, Acme will double the font size in that file window since it is not prefixed with a scale.
+That is, it loads `/mnt/font/AndaleMono/60a/font` which is double the actual font size used when `Dump` was called.

+With this patch applied, in step 3, the file window's font is saved as `1*/mnt/font/AndaleMono/30a/font` in the dump file.
+When `Load` is executed in step 5 to restore window state, Acme will not double the font size in that file window since the font name is prefixed with a scale.
+That is, it loads `/mnt/font/AndaleMono/30a/font` which matches the actual font size used when `Dump` was called.

+This added prefix is a workaround.
+A better fix would be to dump the original window font name specified to `Font`.

 ### `plan9port-acme-extrafilechars.patch`

 Allow round and square brackets and tildes in file and dir names